 "Copenhagen left" design were tried in

 NL 30 years ago but are no longer built

 Not all things proposed as "Dutch" in other countries are actually Dutch at all.
-Two stage turns are a good example of an inferior junction design of a type no longer built in the Netherlands, linked with fatalities in Copenhagen, yet has been proposed as examples of "Dutch" design in the UK.
+Two stage turns are an example of an inferior junction design of a type no longer built in the Netherlands, linked with fatalities in Copenhagen, yet copied as a "good" example of "Dutch" design in the UK.

 These were built up to about 30 years ago in the Netherlands, but I've not seen one of these for more than ten years.
 A reader sent the location of the junction in the photo on the right.
 There's a reason why these went out of fashion - it's because they're unsafe and inconvenient.

 While junctions like this might have been "Dutch" in the past, it seems a bit unfair to still blame the Dutch for them now when almost all have been replaced.

 |Solar panels on our roof.
 They get lots|

 In the UK we lived in a house where the roof faced the wrong way.
 I did the maths then and worked out that we couldn't expect a reliably positive return from solar panels on our roof because it faced in the wrong way.
 As a result, when we went house hunting for our current home we looked only at houses with south facing roofs specifically so that we could install solar panels and have them pay their install cost back.
 Bad locations make no sense at all with solar panels.
 Due to the cost (both environmental and monetary) of the panels, it makes absolutely no sense at all to install them in locations where they cannot work.
 Doing so is not in any way good for the environment, but actually negative because the environmental cost of producing and installing the panels will never be earned back during the life-span of the panels.